Archive | March, 2010

-Boarstall Tower Buckinghamshire, England
+Boarstall Tower Buckinghamshire, England.

-4669 220x140 Boarstall Tower (5) Boarstall Tower Buckinghamshire, England Boarstall Tower is a 14th-century moated gatehouse located in Boarstall, Buckinghamshire, England.
+Boarstall Tower is a 14th-century moated gatehouse located in Boarstall, Buckinghamshire, England.
 Boarstall tower was built by John de Haudlo in 1312 and is all that remains of a fortified manor house that was destroyed.

 I stumbled upon this National Trust site on accident when I was viewing the Brill Windmill which is only a matter of minutes away.
 Pay close attention to the signs out front because they are only open on specific days throughout the year and this could create problems for those of you wanting to get a closer look.